Knowledge base

 To automatically encrypt a message sent to an email address:

-1. Open the mobile app Infomaniak Mail (application for iOS / Android smartphone or tablet).
+1. Open the Infomaniak Mail mobile app (app for iOS/Android smartphone or tablet).

 2. Compose a new message as usual.

-3. Press the padlock icon at the bottom of the composition window to activate encryption:
+3. Press the lock icon at the bottom of the composition window to enable encryption:

 A. Recipient whose email is managed with Infomaniak